Ceroce/SwiftRay/README.md

 - Depth-of-field blur
 - Motion blur
 - Multi-threaded, to exploit multiple cores
+- A Bounding Volume Hierarchy algorithm speeds-up calculations

 ##Limitations
 - There is only a single type of objects: Spheres!
-- The algorithm is interesting but very slow: Path tracing is slow by principle, and the algorithm in the book presents no kind of refinement.
+- The algorithm is interesting but very slow: Path tracing is slow by principle.

 ## Supported plateforms
 I only tried running it on my Mac, though there is no reason why it could not work on a iOS device, except that it runs through the command line.
 Try it on your brand new iPad Pro !